 Cheeks & Lips

 During the Elizabethan period, rouge cheeks and lips were very popular.
 To achieve them, women used plant (like madder, an Asian plant with red roots) and animal dyes (such as cochineal, a beetle) on the cheeks.

 They also reddened their cheeks with a mixture of egg white and ochres.
 Other lip dyes were madder, cochineal or vermilion, a red pigment obtained from mercury sulphide.

 All that makeup women (and men) used to achieve a white complexion wreaked their skin.
 To get rid of blemishes, wrinkles, spots and freckles the Elizabethans would use rosewater, lemon juice or mixture of eggshells, alum, mercury and honey.
 The wealthy would also bathe in ass’s milk while washing the face with mercury.

 Like pale skin, fair hair was fashionable, too.
 Women used different substances to dye or bleach their hair… even urine!
 Another way to get blonde hair was to use cumin seeds, saffron, oil and celadine.

 It was also during this period that people began dying their hair red, the hair color of Queen Elizabeth I. Young women would wear their long hair down, and sweep it up once married, usually in a bun so that head coverings could easily be pinned to it.

 Wigs were all the rage.
-They were used by women whose hair was growing thinner or by those that wanted their hair to be of a certain color.
+They were used by women whose hair was growing thinner or by those who wanted their hair to be of a certain color.
 Some women were so desperate to have fashionable hair that they decided to completely shave their hair off and only wear wigs!